clams-tech/clams-app-docker/README.md

 > When `ENABLE_TLS=true` you MUST forward ports 80/tcp and 443/tcp during certificate issuance and renewal (i.e., PUBLIC->IP_ADDRESS:80/443) for everything to work.

-## spinning up a new VM in a cloud provider
+## third party hosting

-Ok so lets say you want to create a server in the cloud so you can run this `roygbiv-stack`.
+Lets say you want to create a server in the cloud so you can run `roygbiv-stack`.
 All we assume is you're running ubuntu 22.04 server.
 After getting SSH access the to VM you should copy the contents of ./install.sh and paste them into the remote VM (will try to automate this later).
 This installs dockerd in the instance.
 Then log out.

 ### DNS